 How does this medication work?
 What will it do for me?

 Liraglutide belongs to the class of medications called human glucagon-like peptides.
 It is used for chronic (long-term) management of body weight, together with reduced caloric intake and increased physical activity.
-It may be prescribed for individuals with a body mass index (BMI) of 30 kg/m² or more, or people with a BMI of 27 kg/m² who also have another weight-related illness, such as high blood pressure, type 2 diabetes or dyslipidemia (high cholesterol).
+It may be prescribed for people with a body mass index (BMI) of 30 kg/m² or more, or people with a BMI of 27 kg/m² who also have another weight-related illness, such as high blood pressure, type 2 diabetes, or dyslipidemia (high cholesterol).
 It may also be prescribed for adolescents between 12 and 18 years old who have not experienced adequate weight loss on a reduced-calorie diet and increased physical activity.
 Adolescents must have a body weight greater than 60 kg (132 pounds) and an initial BMI of 30 kg/m² or more.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.